Is it possible to be too old for a new card?

 Many of today's pensioners are among the most financially comfortable members of the population.
 They have a guaranteed fixed income, have likely paid off their mortgage, and have spent a lifetime saving.
 Yet it seems that in some cases, their age restricts them from getting credit, even if they have a record of handling money responsibly.

-age and that their policy was to assess all lending requests on an individual basis.
+Lloyds told the Daily Telegraph that it never declines anyone based on age, and that its policy was to assess all lending requests on an individual basis.

 Why older Brits have a